arb-ca/ForestHealthQM/README.md

   out portions of impact areas that overlap with the boundaries of other treatment activities. <br>
-- After running each script, find the .html that was generated in the folder `R-code` and add the Project ID to its name
+- After running each script, find the .html that was generated in the folder `R-code`
+  - Scroll through the file and look for errors.
+These will show up in large red text.
+If you see one, fix the problem and re-run the script.
+  - Add the Project ID to its name
     - e.g. rename `1-Intersect_TreeMap_treatments` to
       `1-Intersect_TreeMap_treatments_25-WP-NEU-79327857`
     - This way, when you run the script again for another project, you won’t overwrite this render

 ### 5. Run FVS simulations for the Treatment Area